DerStimmler/ngx-easy-view-transitions/README.md

 Run `pnpm build` to build all projects.
 You can find the output under `/dist`.

-Since it's a nx workspace you can use the common nx commands for everything else.
+Since it's a nx workspace, you can use the common nx commands for everything else.